Our Current Focus:

-Within this year’s School Improvement Plan, one of the key priorities is developing oracy skills and establishing our own school radio station was identified as one of the ways in which this could be achieved.
+Three year's ago one of the key priorities on our School Improvement Plan was to develop oracy skills and establishing our own school radio station was identified as one of the ways in which this could be achieved.

 Interest in school radio has grown in recent years as it offers many benefits in addition to the developing the vital everyday skills of speaking and listening.
 For many children speaking into a microphone in a room when compared with appearing on stage or on camera can be less intimidating, encouraging them to express their views more readily and, in turn, building confidence.
 It requires teamwork and good communication and it is open to all ages and abilities.
 It creates meaningful opportunities to develop writing skills through preparing scripts, questions for interviews or reports on a variety of topics.
 There are also clear ICT links, helping to build technical expertise in presentation and editing.
 Radio gives children a voice to discuss issues and keep their fellow pupils, staff and the wider community up to date with what is happening in school.